renpy/renpy/sphinx/source/screens.rst

 `unhovered`
     An action to run when the button loses focus.

+`selected`
+    An expression that determines whether the button is selected or not.
+    This expression is evaluated at least once per interaction.
+    If not provided, the action will be used to determine selectedness.

+`sensitive`
+    An expression that determines whether the button is sensitive or not.
+    This expression is evaluated at least once per interaction.
+    If not provided, the action will be used to determine sensitivity.

 `text_style`
     The name of the style to use for the button text.
 If not supplied,